 Of course, if simple is specified, neither pure nor impure may be specified.
 A simple procedure automatically has the property of being pure.
 A simple procedure may also be elemental.
 A dummy procedure or a procedure pointer may be specified to be simple.
 A type-bound procedure is simple if it is bound to a simple procedure.
-A deferred type-bound procedure is simple if its interface specifies it to be simple.
+A deferred type-bound procedure is simple if its interface specifies it to be simple; any overriding type-bound procedure must then also be simple.